-Analog inputs and Counter values are compared with a number to obtain a true/false boolean result.
-In this example we will use analogue input 1.
+Analog inputs are compared with a value to obtain a true/false boolean result.
+In this example we have set I/O8 to be an analogue input with a 5v reference.
 Then we can enter A1<1000 in the relay2 automation box.
 This will turn on relay 2 when the input A1 falls below 1000.
 If A1 is connected to a temperature sensor and R2 controls a heater - well, you get the idea.
 Analog comparisons use the "less than" < and "greater than" > symbols only.
 There is no equal or not equal.
 Checking for equality on a potentially jittery analogue input is not really useful.